sjentsch/lsjDocs/Ch08/Ch08_Estimation_5.rst

 N=10,000), and check ``Confidence interval for Mean`` under ``Descriptives``, we obtain a mean IQ score of 99.683 with a 95\% CI from 99.391 to 99.975.

-When it comes to plotting confidence intervals for the mean in jamovi, thit is not (yet) available as part of the ``Descriptives`` options.
+When it comes to plotting confidence intervals for the mean in jamovi, this is not (yet) available as part of the ``Descriptives`` options.
 However, when we get onto learning about specific statistical tests, for example in chapter :doc:`../Ch13/Ch13_ANOVA`, we will see that we can plot confidence intervals